When a weed-friendly world collides with your job application

 For others, though, it can be a real investment in time and money.

 At the staffing firm BBSI, more potential hires are failing drug tests than ever before.
-The firm, with three of its offices between Tacoma and Seattle, acts as a matchmaker between job seekers and companies seeking a particular skill set or temporary workers.
+The firm, with three of its offices between Tacoma and Seattle, acts as a matchmaker between job seekers and companies seeking a particular set of skills or temporary workers.

 Last year, the company screened more than 3,000 people looking for work, said Steve Bevins, managing director for the offices.